joshuasearle/sorting-algorithm-visualiser/README.md

 - ~add quick sort~
 - ~add merge sort~
 - ~add heap sort~
-- ~add radix sort~ can only animate in-place algs
 - ~change the run button so that is says **STOP** when sorting, and you can cancel it~
 - fix the menu bar
 - make the site more responsive